IcelandicCenterArtificialIntelligence/ComfyUI-SamplerSchedulerMetricsTester/README.md

 * **Gradient Mean (GradMean):** Reflects the average strength of intensity changes (edges).
 Higher values can indicate more detail.
 * **FFT Sharpness Score (FFTScore):** Analyzes the image in the frequency domain.
 Higher frequency content often corresponds to sharper details.

-These metrics are for our internal usage, but perhaps they could be of help for someone else.
+These metrics are for ICAI's internal usage, but they could be of help for someone else.

 ![metrics detail image](images/detail1.png)